ankit-rathi/ankit-rathi.github.io/dsai-ssh.md

 ![](https://cdn-images-1.medium.com/max/600/1*VJmZvc1hhRMqC8MiTt_V5g.png){:width="100%"}

-While I have published the content as an e-book here, if you want to read as pdf or paperback, you can buy it here : [ankitrathi.com/store](https://ankitrathi.com/store)
+While I have published the content as a FREE e-book here, if you want to read as pdf or paperback, you can buy it here : [ankitrathi.com/store](https://ankitrathi.com/store)

 ### Table of Contents
  - A : [About the Author](https://ankit-rathi.github.io/dsai-ssh/about-the-author/)